Last Updated on September 16, 2021 by Lamudi

-Here are some of the neighborhoods in downtown Manila you should keep an eye on:
+If you are considering renting a condominium in Manila or investing in property in the area, here are some of the neighborhoods in downtown Manila you should keep an eye on:

 Dubbed as the “Old Downtown of Manila,” this district lives up to its bustling community image.
 Millions of people flock to Quiapo to attend masses at Minor Basilica of the Black Nazarene and see the dark statue of Christ.
 As much as it draws throngs of Catholic devotees, the place is also a home for Muslims, as it houses two mosques: the Manila Golden Mosque, which is the biggest in the metro, and the Green Mosque.

 The spiritual atmosphere in the district doesn’t end there.
 In Plaza Miranda, in tiny tabled stations, fortune-tellers with their cards, along with herbal healers, await locals and tourists.
 Aside from religious devotees, bargain shoppers also go to Quiapo to take advantage of tiangge and other boutique stores.

 The district is dotted with campuses, too–Manuel L. Quezon University and Technological Institute of the Philippines, just to name a few.
 If you invest in development in Quiapo, you already have an idea of what kind of market you could catch.
 Victoria de Hidalgo, a 39-story condominium building by New San Jose Builders, will soon rise in this district.